cahirwpz/phd/spadil/doc/runtime.md

 error(str : <i8 *>) : void
 ```

-This function does not return.
+This function prints out a messages and calls `exit()`, i.e. it does not return.

+There's no exception handling right now.

 ### Printing